inclavare-containers/inclavare-containers/rats-tls/docs/designdocs/design.md

 } crypto_wrapper_opts_t;
 ```

-`libcrypto_wrapper_<type>.so` will register metadata and methods to the Enclave-TLS core when it is initialized.
+`libcrypto_wrapper_<type>.so` will register metadata and methods to the Rats-TLS core when it is initialized.

 ```c
 crypto_wrapper_err_t crypto_wrapper_register(const crypto_wrapper_opts_t *opts);